There are no restrictions on foreign buyers purchasing property in Italy.

 The ‘compromesso’ is a standard contract which describes the property as it appears in the land registry.
 The seller also states that the property is unencumbered by legal or financial liabilities, and would be liable should any arise.

-The agency fees (typically 3%-4% + VAT, depending on the area/agent in question) are payable at compromesso stage.
+The agency fees (usually 3% + VAT) are payable at compromesso stage.

 4. ATTO NOTARILE/ROGITO